Overview

 How does it work?

-moclojer reads configuration files (YAML, EDN, or OpenAPI) that describe your API endpoints and their responses.
+moclojer reads configuration files (YAML, EDN, OpenAPI, or Postman Collections) that describe your API endpoints and their responses.
 When a request comes in, it matches the request to your configuration and returns the appropriate response.

 Simple example: